soccershoe/JustAnotherAdmin/_posts/2020-01-21-MissingCertPrivateKey.md

 When the customer imported the .cer files into their MY store, the Private Key was missing.  :open_mouth:

 To fix the issue, I got the certificate thumbprint and ran:  certutil.exe -repairstore my "thumbprint".
 And magically after this, the cert Private Key showed that it was associated with the cert in the cert MMC console for the computer.
-Weird. but now fixed.
+Strange, but now fixed.

 :sparkles: *update* :sparkles:
 Just found the Microsoft article to address:  [assign a private key to a new certificate](https://support.microsoft.com/en-us/help/889651/how-to-assign-a-private-key-to-a-new-certificate-after-you-use-the-cer)